teal-language/tl/docs/tutorial.md

 ```

 Note that this works even with library calls.
 If you make assignments of
-conflicting types, tl will tell you in its error message from which point in
+conflicting types, the tl compiler will tell you in its error message from
-the program it originally got the idea that the empty table was an array of
+which point in the program it originally got the idea that the empty table was
-that incompatible type.
+an array of that incompatible type.

 Note also that we didn't need to declare the types of i and n in the above
 example: the for statement can infer those from the return type of the